midsandhighs/jira-to-omnifocus/readme.md

 ## What does it do?

 This script connects to the Jira REST API via basic auth to sync Jira issues with OmniFocus.
-It currently syncs a given set of projects and only issues that are assigned to `currentUser()` in Jira.

 It uses `osascript` to run dynamic AppleScript snippets that update and create tasks in OmniFocus.